AdvancedCustomFields/docs/actions/acf-field_group-admin_head.md

 ## Description
 Used to add custom code to interact with your fields.

-This action is called in the head of the edit Field Group page.
+This action is called in the head of the 'edit Field Group' page.

-This action is very similar to the WordPress action [admin_head](https://codex.wordpress.org/Plugin_API/Action_Reference/admin_head).
+It is similar to the WordPress action [admin_head](https://codex.wordpress.org/Plugin_API/Action_Reference/admin_head).

 ## Changelog
 - Added in version 4.0.0